tramitit/guides/en/spain/resident_certificate.md

 categories:
 - Spain
 date: '2024-06-20'
-description: Learn about the steps and documents required to obtain the green NIE, a necessary certificate for EU citizens residing in Spain for over three months.
+description: Learn the necessary steps to get your green NIE certificate in Spain for EU citizens.
+Includes required documents, appointment scheduling, and more.
 draft: false
-meta_title: How to Obtain a Resident Certificate in Spain (Green NIE)
+meta_title: How to Obtain a Green NIE Resident Certificate in Spain
-title: How to Obtain a Resident Certificate in Spain (Green NIE)
+title: How to Obtain a Green NIE Resident Certificate in Spain
 translationKey: spain-resident_certificate
 ---

 ## Description
 ### What is it?